Find The Best Insurance

 When you file your federal income tax return, you can claim the student loan interest deduction without itemizing.
 You just need to attach Schedule 1 to your tax return.
 Some tax-filing services allow you to attach Schedule 1 and still file for free.

-If you’re filing back taxes or amending a return for a tax year before 2018, know that Schedule 1 was created as part of tax code changes in 2017 (that also resulted in new tax brackets).
+If you’re filing back taxes or amending a return for a previous tax year, know that Schedule 1 was created as part of tax code changes in 2017 (that also resulted in new tax brackets).
 Before 2018, you claimed the student loan interest deduction directly on Form 1040.

 The important tax form you need to help you claim the deduction is the 1098-E, Student Loan Interest Statement.